My fav German Potato Salad with a bright herby pancetta vinaigrette.

-German Potato Salad is in my blood!
+German Potato Salad is in my blood (literally my Grandparents are German!)
 It runs through my veins – and it’s EVERYTHING you need for summer cook-outs this year!

-Can I make a confession?
-I’m partial to a vinaigrette based potato salad.
-It’s just how it is.
-I think it has something to do with my German roots!
-My Omi has been making the most incredible potato salad loaded with herbs, bacon and a simple vinaigrette since I can remember.
-It’s literal perfection and it’s hard not to eat it before throwing it on the table for a dinner party.
-I’ve been known to make a double batch because my snacking is INTENSE!
-Also – if you’re lucky enough to have any of the bacon and herb mixture with the vinaigrette leftover after polishing off the potatoes… drizzle it on just about anything for an extra punch of flavor.
+If you’re lucky enough to have any of the bacon and herb mixture with the vinaigrette leftover after polishing off the potatoes… drizzle it on just about anything for an extra punch of flavor.
 Or slather it on some grilled bread.
 Use it as a sauce base of pizza.
-It’s not to be wasted!
+It should never be wasted!

-This one is the ultimate German Potato Salad.
+So there you have it, the ultimate German Potato Salad Recipe.
 Use it as a side dish alongside some grilled steak or chicken and it’s a winner!
 Serve it warm, serve it at room temp or serve it as leftovers chilled.
 You truly can’t go wrong any way.

 German Potato Salad